EvenXu2022/Mapping_Earthquakes/README.md

 Reference: mapbox.com

 ## Results
-Earthquakes map can be view in the follow 3 modes and by selecting on the layer page
+Earthquakes map can be viewed in the follow 3 modes and by selecting on the control page.

 <img src ="images/street_view.PNG">